svenssonjoel/Emacs-Bencher/README.md

 # TODO
   * Learn to code LISP.
-  * BUG: Reset does not seem to "reset" enough after an aborted ongoing benching sessions (by reload of file)
+  * BUG: Reset does not seem to "reset" enough after aborting an ongoing benching session (by reload of file)
   * Add error checking to many places.
   * Log output buffers.
   * Makefile projects and compile-time argument support.